-CARAMEL (Artificial Intelligence-based Cybersecurity for Connected and Automated Vehicles), is a € 6.6 million project launched on the 1st October 2019, aiming to improve road safety in future mobility scenarios.
-It considers the cybersecurity related issues of the CCAM ecosystem, considering three novel types of mobility:
+CARAMEL (Artificial Intelligence-based Cybersecurity for Connected and Automated Vehicles), is a € 6.6 million project launched on the 1st of October 2019, aiming to improve road safety in future mobility scenarios.
+It considers the cybersecurity-related issues of the CCAM ecosystem, considering three novel types of mobility:

-CARAMEL in line with the European Union priories on cybersecurity public private partnership (cPPP) brings together 15 organizations from 8 European countries with complimentary expertise and skills.
-The consortium aims to contribute to the consolidation of Europe’s leading role on CCAM arena, paving the way for boosting the European innovation capacity and creating new market opportunities.
+CARAMEL in line with the European Union priories on cybersecurity public-private partnership (cPPP) brings together 15 organizations from 8 European countries with complimentary expertise and skills.
+The consortium aims to contribute to the consolidation of Europe’s leading role in CCAM arena, paving the way for boosting the European innovation capacity and creating new market opportunities.